azaharacc/untask-app/README.md

 - Remember to configure environment variables in production accordingly.

 - Don't forget to set the environment variables correctly in production.

-## 💫 Disclaimer

-The application is configured to store 100 entries.
-When this limit is exceeded, the oldest tasks are automatically deleted from the database.